Geodesic planes in the convex core of an acylindrical 3-manifold: Introduction

 \item For a general convex cocompact manifold $M$, there can be uncountably many distinct closed planes in $M^*$; see the end of \S\ref{sec:proper}.

 \item Examples of acylindrical manifolds such that $M^*$ contains infinitely many closed geodesic planes are given in \cite[Cor.11.5]{McMullen:Mohammadi:Oh:sier}

 \item The study of planes $P$ that do not meet $M^*$ can be reduced to the case where $M$ is a quasifuchsian manifold.
-This topic can be addressed using known results concerning the bending lamination (see also \S\ref{sec:near}). \end{enumerate}
+This case can be analyzed via the bending lamination (cf. \S\ref{sec:near}). \end{enumerate}

 \bold{Comparison to the case of geodesic boundary.} A convex cocompact hyperbolic $3$-manifold $M$ such that $\bdry \core(M)$ is totally geodesic is automatically acylindrical.
-In this case the domain of discontinuity is a union of round disks.
-We refer to such examples as {\em rigid} acylindrical manifolds, since their doubles are closed manifolds obeying Mostow rigidity.

-For the case of a {\em rigid} acylindrical manifold, the results above were obtained in our previous work \cite{McMullen:Mohammadi:Oh:sier}.
-On the other hand, every convex cocompact acylindrical $3$-manifold is quasi-isometric to a unique rigid acylindrical manifold \cite[Cor.
-4.3]{McMullen:iter}.
-The present paper extends our previous work to the full quasi-isometry class.
+For these {\em rigid} acylindrical manifolds, the results above were obtained in our previous work \cite{McMullen:Mohammadi:Oh:sier}.
+While one would ultimately like to analyze planes in a large class of geometrically finite groups, our previous results covered only countably many examples (by Mostow rigidity).

-In the rigid case, we can take advantage of the Fuchsian subgroups of $\Gamma$ corresponding to the components of $\bdry \Mbar$.
-These groups become quasifuchsian in the general acylindrical case, and new methods are required.
+The present paper makes a major step forward in this program, by developing a new argument for unipotent recurrence which works {\em without} geodesic boundary, which is robust enough to be invariant under quasi-isometry, and which is powerful enough to apply to the class of all convex cocompact acylindrical manifolds.
+The key insight is that one should work with a proper subset of the renormalized frame bundle, defined in terms of thickness of Cantor sets, where we show sufficient recurrence takes place in the acylindrical case.

 \makefig{Limit set of a cylindrical 3-manifold.}{fig:chars}{ }